‘Vanderpump Rules’ Star Jax Taylor Reveals Late Father Will Have A Seat At His Wedding

 Taylor and Cartwright are getting married next month in a castle near her hometown in Kentucky.

 As fans will recall, the couple experienced hardships in 2017 prior to Cauchi’s death due to Taylor’s infidelity.
-Fortunately, after reconciling at the end of that year, they were able to get their relationship back on track and in June of the following year, Taylor proposed to Cartwright at his father’s favorite restaurant in Malibu, California, the Neptune’s Net restaurant.
+Fortunately, after reconciling at the end of that year, they were able to get their relationship back on track, and in June of the following year, Taylor proposed to Cartwright at his father’s favorite restaurant in Malibu, California, the Neptune’s Net restaurant.

 Taylor and Cartwright also sought therapy after getting engaged in an effort to ensure they are headed down the right path as they prepare for their marriage, and prepare to start a family with one another once they wed.